Next Generation Backscatter Communication: Systems, Techniques and Applications

-Ultra-dense IoT nodes are expected to be deployed in the environment in the near future and communicate by D2D transmissions.
-Most transmitting nodes are energy constrained and cannot act as Readers to emit high-power CW and power their receivers nor to enable D2D transmissions.
-For IoT, there are two practical solutions for the power-source problem:
+{In the future IoT, most transmitting nodes are expected to be energy constrained and cannot act as Readers to emit high-power CW and power their receivers nor to enable Reader-to-Tag transmissions.} For IoT, there are two practical solutions for the power-source problem:

-One solution is to deploy dense low-complexity and low-cost \emph{power beacons} (PBs), stations dedicated for microwave power transfer (MPT)~\cite{Huang15}, to enable D2D BackCom links in their proximity by beaming towards them strong CWs, as illustrated in Fig.~\ref{fig:networks}(d).
+One solution is to deploy dense low-complexity and low-cost {power beacons} (PBs) dedicated for microwave power transfer (MPT)~\cite{Huang15}, to enable BackCom links in their proximity by beaming towards them strong CWs, as illustrated in Fig.~\ref{fig:networks_4}.
 Then the Tag is able to perform RF energy harvesting and BackCom to the Reader.
 Such BackCom system is termed as \emph{wirelessly powered BackCom}.

 The other solution is to harvest the energy from ambient RF signals, such as the signals from cellular, TV broadcasting and WiFi networks.
-Leveraging the ambient RF signals can allow direct Tag-to-Reader (or D2D) communication without Readers supplying power, which has motivated various relevant designs recently~\cite{Ambient13}.
-For instance, a backscatter Tag can transmit data to a peer by reflecting an incident base-station signal, as illustrated in Fig.~\ref{fig:networks}(e).
+Leveraging the ambient RF signals can allow direct Tag-to-Reader communication without Readers supplying power, which has motivated various relevant designs recently~\cite{Ambient13}.
+For instance, a backscatter Tag can transmit data to a peer by reflecting an incident base-station signal, as illustrated in Fig.~\ref{fig:networks_5}~\cite{MMAC}.
 Therefore, instead of having some specific PBs or Readers that enables tag-to-reader communications, the ambient backscatter system can use existing infrastructure and benefit from signals that are not intended for itself.
 Such an energy harvesting BackCom system differs from one with a Reader or PB in two important aspects.
 First, the CW is replaced with a modulated signal and thus the reflection is \emph{double modulated} with superimposed unintended and intended data.
 This problem can be tackled by exploiting the asymmetry in the high-rate ambient and low-rate backscatter signals.
 As result, the latter can be detected after suppressing the former by time averaging over each symbol duration.
-The second issue is the incident ambient signal is much weaker than the CW from an intended Reader or PB due to a much long propagation distance.
-Consequently, BackCom with ambient RF signal is suitable only for either short-distance or infrequent D2D communications.
+The second issue is the incident ambient signal is much weaker than the CW from an intended Reader or PB due to a {much longer propagation} distance.
+Consequently, BackCom with ambient RF signal is suitable only for either short-distance or infrequent Tag-to-Reader communications.